Savant syndrome

 Wikipedia description:

-Savant syndrome ( SAV-ənt, sə-VAHNT, US also sav-AHNT) is a phenomenon where someone demonstrates exceptional aptitude in one domain, such as art or mathematics, despite significant social or intellectual impairment.
-Those with the condition generally have a neurodevelopmental condition, such as autism, or have experienced a brain injury.
+Savant syndrome ( SAV-ənt, sa-VAHNT, US also sə-VAHNT) is a phenomenon where someone demonstrates exceptional aptitude in one domain, such as art or mathematics, with such aptitude often coinciding with some form of social or intellectual impairment.
+Those with savant syndrome generally have a neurodevelopmental condition, such as autism, or have experienced a brain injury.
 About half of cases are associated with autism, and these individuals may be known as autistic savants.
 The other half often have some form of central nervous system injury or disease.
 While the condition usually becomes apparent in childhood, some cases develop later in life.
-It is not recognized as a mental disorder within the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), as it relates to parts of the brain healing or restructuring.
+Savant syndrome itself is not recognized as a mental disorder within the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), as it relates to parts of the brain healing or restructuring.
 Savant syndrome is estimated to affect around one in a million people.
-The condition affects more males than females, at a ratio of 6:1.
+More men are diagnosed with the condition than women, at a ratio of 6:1.
 The first medical account of the condition was in 1783.
 It is estimated that between 0.5% and 10% of those with autism have some form of savant abilities.
 It is estimated that fewer than one hundred prodigious savants are currently living, with skills so extraordinary that they would be considered spectacular even among unimpaired individuals.

 Read more on Wikipedia >